Astral TR1 Junction Review

 As with most clearly high-performing shoes we tested, we really tried to beat the crap out of these things.
 After all, all the performance in the world doesn't mean much if your shoe will fall apart after a few uses.

 While these are marketed as a canyoneering shoe, our experience in canyons tells us that they'd probably crap out after a solid season of use in abrasive canyons.
-Even after a couple of months of use, we managed to tear some of the stitching.
+Even after a couple of months of use, we managed to tear some of the stitching, and after a full season of hard use, we've punctured holes in the mesh as well.
 If you are comfortable with shoe repair, these would be easy to glue and keep from totally falling apart for a little while, but don't expect them to hold up like burlier canyoneering boots.

 While these are on the higher end of the cost spectrum for the water shoes we tested, they provide a lot of performance and versatility for their cost.
 Booties and low-cut kayaking shoes are generally cheaper, but nowhere near as versatile.
 Canyoneering boots, while extremely high performing, are only really useful around water.
 These shoes combine some of the best aspects of many types of water shoes and offer them at a reasonable price.